 Library Resources for ORL 5521, Introduction to Research Methods in Education

-This research guide is intended as an overview of library resources and services of particular relevance for students in Dr. Corbin Campbell’s Fall 2014 course ORL 5521, Introduction to Research Methods in Education.
+This research guide is intended as an overview of library resources and services of particular relevance for students in Professor Corbin Campbell’s Spring 2017 course ORL 5521, Introduction to Research Methods in Education.
 The resources, primarily electronic and accessible on and off campus, have been selected as ones supporting the objectives of the course, i.e., “to help students develop the ability to critically analyze empirical research and synthesize this research in a literature review,” and “to begin to develop an understanding of qualitative and quantitative research design, including the purposes, epistemologies, methodologies, and methods and their application to problems in the field of education.”
 This guide also includes a section describing research consultation and assistance services and options for document retrieval and delivery available to all members of the Teachers College community.

 Library Services and Publications

 All students, faculty, and researchers also have access to a number of important library services and publications provided to support and facilitate research and study in their particular programs and disciplines.